DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: BACKGROUND AND RELATED WORK

 From a generic perspective of sim2real methods, stochastic network delay is just one specific type of many factors that influence the reality gap.
-Previous studies showed that randomization of other simulation aspects such as parameters of actuation mechanism (e.g., motor torque profiles, joints damping and actuation bandwidth) or physical properties of the robot and environment (e.g., mass, inertia and friction), as well as imposing observation noise or action disturbances help in improving robustness of the trained policies.
-Generally speaking, such vast dynamics randomization is supposed to help the agent to learn how to adapt to different physical settings and better generalize to the real world \cite{Josifovski2022}.
-However, there is a big assumption on most of the previous works - the agent can learn better policies no matter how and on which extent it can access the environment's information state.
-Within this work, we empirically show that this assumption is not necessarily correct and it strongly depends on whether or not the agent can deduce the true environment state from (partial) observations of the randomized system dynamics.
+Previous studies showed that randomization of other simulation aspects, such as parameters of actuation mechanism (e.g., motor torque profiles, joints damping, and actuation bandwidth) or physical properties of the robot and environment (e.g., mass, inertia, and friction), as well as imposing observation noise or action disturbances help in improving the robustness of the trained policies.
+Generally speaking, such vast dynamics randomization is supposed to help the agent learn how to adapt to different physical settings and better generalize to the real world \cite{Josifovski2022,Josifovski2024}.
+However, there is a big assumption in most previous works - the agent can learn better policies no matter how and to what extent it can access the environment's information state \cite{Petropoulakis2024Incentives}.
+Within this work, we empirically show that this assumption is not necessarily correct and strongly depends on whether or not the agent can deduce the true environment state from (partial) observations of the randomized system dynamics.